Joshua 'Josh' Rosenblatt

 Now 34, Rosenblatt earned his Law and MBA degrees at Vanderbilt University School of Law and the VU Owen Graduate School of Management, and he earned his bachelor's in political science and economics at George Washington University, according to his Linkedin profile.

-According to his FBT profile, Rosenblatt's civic and charitable activity include serving as a board member of the Nashville Business Incubation Center (an offering of Tennessee State University) in Nashville and of the Ben Schulman Center for Jewish Life, at Vanderbilt University.
+According to his biographical information online, Rosenblatt's civic and charitable activities have included serving as a board member of the Nashville Business Incubation Center (an offering of Tennessee State University) in Nashville and of the Ben Schulman Center for Jewish Life, at Vanderbilt University.

 Rosenblatt and his wife and their infant daughter reside in Nashville.
 VNC

 . last edited 17 January 2018